spxp/spxp-specs/Quickstart.md

 }
 ```

-Once published, you can follow it with the HeyFolks App by clicking the blue "plus" button at the bottom right of the profiles list and then enter the URI to
+Once published, you can follow it with the HeyFolks App by clicking the blue "plus" button at the bottom right of the profiles list.
+Just enter the URI to
-your new profile JSON document on your web server.
+your new profile JSON document on your web server, and it will show up (as long as the JSON is  syntactically correct).

 At this point, we recommend turning on the "Profile developer controls" in the settings of the HeyFolks App.
 This gives you a *Refresh* button in the profile
 view to enforce a reload after making changes to your profile.
 Otherwise, the app will use a local cache and not load the profile until a quite long timer